Asbestos Exposure in Ship Repair

 Asbestos is a group of natural minerals mined from the earth.
 Used for thousands of years in construction applications, asbestos resists fire, heat, electricity, and chemical corrosion.[2]

-With the building boom of the industrial revolution, the amount of asbestos used in ships and construction skyrocketed.
+With the building boom of the Industrial Revolution, the amount of asbestos used in ships and construction skyrocketed.
 By 1910, the global use of asbestos exceeded 100,000 tons.[4]

-There are many reasons ship repair workers should be concerned about asbestos exposure.
-When asbestos is friable, or not encapsulated, it can be easily crushed or disturbed.
 Once disturbed, asbestos releases fibers into the air, where they can be easily inhaled or ingested.
 These tiny fibers lodge in the lungs and other tissues, causing cell damage.[2]

 Over time, fibers lodged in tissues can lead to several serious health conditions.
 Most often, asbestos fibers stay in and around the lungs where they can cause asbestosis, lung cancer, or pleural mesothelioma.